Kātyāyana

 Kātyāyana (कात्यायन) also spelled as Katyayana (c.
-3rd century BCE) was a Sanskrit grammarian, mathematician and Vedic priest who lived in ancient India.
+3rd–4th century BCE) was a Sanskrit grammarian, mathematician and Vedic priest who lived in ancient India.

 Origins

 According to some legends, he was born in the Katya lineage originating from Vishwamitra, thus called Katyayana.

 The Kathāsaritsāgara mentions Kātyāyana as another name of Vararuci, a re-incarnation of Lord Shiva's gana or follower Pushpadanta.
 The story also mentions him learning grammar from Shiva's son Kartikeya which is corroborated in the Garuda Purana where Kartikeya (also called Kumara) teaches Katyayana the rules of grammar in a way that it could be understood even by children.
 It may be that his full name was in fact Vararuci Kātyāyana.

 Relation to Goddess Katyayini

 In texts like Kalika Purana, it is mentioned that he worshipped Mother Goddess to be born as his daughter hence she came to be known as Katyayani or the "daughter of Katyayan" who is worshipped on the sixth day of Navratri festival.
-According to the Vamana Purana once the gods had gathered together to discuss the atrocities of the demon Mahishasura and their anger manifested itself in the form of energy rays.
-The rays crystallized in the hermitage of Kātyāyana Rishi, who gave it proper form therefore she is also called Katyayani.
+According to the Vamana Purana, the gods had gathered together to discuss the atrocities of the demon Mahishasura and their anger manifested itself in the form of energy rays.
+The rays crystallized in the hermitage of Kātyāyana Rishi, who gave it proper form, and therefore she is also called Katyayani.